A Unified Framework for Variable Selection in Model-Based Clustering with Missing Not at Random

-{\bf Simulated Dataset.} We generate two synthetic data sets with sample size \(n=2000\) for variable/model selection with missing values treatment benchmarking.
-The first data set mimics \cite{maugis2012selvarclustmv} where each observation \(\vy_n \in \sRe^7\) is drawn from a four-component Gaussian mixture on the clustering block $\sS=\{\vy_1,\vy_2,\vy_3\}$.
-The components are equiprobable and have means \((0,0,0)^{'} ,\,(-6,6,0)^{'} ,\,(0,0,6)^{'} ,\,(-6,6,6)^{'}\) with a diagonal covariance matrix \( \mSigma=\text{diag} (6\sqrt2, 1, 2)\,\sigma_{\text{scale}}^{2} \).
-The redundant block $\sU=\{\vy_4, \vy_5\}$ is generated by a linear regression \(\sU=(-1,2)^{'}+\bfX_{S} [(0.5, 2)^{'}, (1, 0)^{'}] + \bsepsilon\), where \(\bsepsilon \sim \mathcal {N}\bigl(\bf0,\bfR(\pi/6) \text{diag}(1,3) \bfR(\pi/6)^{'}\bigr)\) and $\bfR(\vtheta)$ denotes the usual planar rotation.
+{\bf Simulated Dataset.} We generate two synthetic data sets with sample size $n=2000$ for variable/model selection with missing values treatment benchmarking.
+The first data set mimics \cite{maugis2012selvarclustmv} where each observation $\vy_n \in \sRe^7$ is drawn from a four-component Gaussian mixture on the clustering block $\sS=\{\vy_1,\vy_2,\vy_3\}$.
+The components are equiprobable and have means $(0,0,0)^{'} ,\,(-6,6,0)^{'} ,\,(0,0,6)^{'} ,\,(-6,6,6)^{'}$ with a diagonal covariance matrix $ \mSigma=\text{diag} (6\sqrt2, 1, 2)\,\sigma_{\text{scale}}^{2} $.
+The redundant block $\sU=\{\vy_4, \vy_5\}$ is generated by a linear regression $\sU=(-1,2)^{'}+\bfX_{S} [(0.5, 2)^{'}, (1, 0)^{'}] + \bsepsilon$, where $\bsepsilon \sim \mathcal {N}\bigl(\bf0,\bfR(\pi/6) \text{diag}(1,3) \bfR(\pi/6)^{'}\bigr)$ and $\bfR(\vtheta)$ denotes the usual planar rotation.
 The remaining $W$ variables are iid $\mathcal N(0,1)$ noise.
-In the second design an observation \(\vy_n \in \sRe^{14}\).
+In the second design, an observation $\vy_n \in \sRe^{14}$.
 The clustering block now consists of $(\vy_1,\vy_2)$, drawn from an equiprobable four-component Gaussian mixture with means $(0,0),(4,0),(0,2),(4,2)$ and common covariance $0.5\,\bf I_2$.
-Conditional on $(\vy_1,\vy_2)$, the vector $\vy_{3{:}14}$ follows a linear model $\vy_{3{:}14}= \valpha + (\vy_1,\vy_2)\bsbeta + \bsvarepsilon$, where $\valpha$, the $2\times12$ coefficient matrix $\bsbeta$ and the diagonal covariance $\mOmega$ are varied across eight sub-scenarios: scenario \(1\) contains only pure noise, scenarios \(2\text{-}7\) introduce more regressors, and scenario \(8\) adds intercept shifts together with three additional pure-noise variables $\vy_{12{:}14}$.
+Conditional on $(\vy_1,\vy_2)$, the vector $\vy_{3{:}14}$ follows a linear model $\vy_{3{:}14}= \valpha + (\vy_1,\vy_2)\bsbeta + \bsvarepsilon$, where $\valpha$, the $2\times12$ coefficient matrix $\bsbeta$ and the diagonal covariance $\mOmega$ are varied across eight sub-scenarios: scenario $1$ contains only pure noise, scenarios $2\text{-}7$ introduce more regressors, and scenario $8$ adds intercept shifts together with three additional pure-noise variables $\vy_{12{:}14}$.
 In our setting, we consider $K \in \{2, 3, 4\}$ and every method except \texttt{VarSelLCM} is allowed to learn its own covariance structure.
 We vary the missing ratio $\{0.05,0.1,0.2,0.3,0.5\}$ under both MAR and MNAR patterns.
-For second simulated dataset, we temporarily consider only scenario $8$.
+For the second simulated dataset, we temporarily consider only scenario $8$.